arjunvettickal/roboforge-data-factory/README.md

 # RoboForge Data Factory
-*A customizable Isaac Sim + Omniverse Replicator pipeline for robotics-oriented object detection (COCO + YOLO).*
+*A customizable Synthetic Data Generation pipeline for physical .*

 RoboForge Data Factory is a synthetic data generation (SDG) pipeline built on **NVIDIA Isaac Sim** and **Omniverse Replicator** to generate photorealistic images and annotations for **object detection** (and optionally pose-centric workflows) in robotics / industrial scenes.